 - use advanced algorithm analysis methods, such as amortised analysis and probabilistic analysis;

 - use advanced algorithm design methods in order to approach hard algorithmic problems in a pragmatic way, such as by using randomised algorithms (such as universal hashing), approximation algorithms, stochastic local search (such as simulated annealing and tabu search), integer programming, propositional satisfiability (SAT), and SAT modulo theories (SMT).

 - present and discuss topics related to the course content orally and in writing with a skill appropriate for the level of education.

 NP-completeness.
-Advanced techniques in algorithm analysis and design such as amortised and probabilistic analysis, universal hashing, integer programming, simulated annealing, tabu search, propositional satisfiability (SAT).
+Advanced techniques in algorithm analysis and design such as amortised and probabilistic analysis, universal hashing, integer programming, simulated annealing, tabu serach, probabilistic satisfiability (SAT).
 Connections to modern research in algorithmics.